 Last week I wrote about the Scoutmaster Conference.
-Another Boy Scout rank advancement requirement which causes some anxiety for the Scouts (and their parents) is the board of review.
+Another Scouts BSA rank advancement requirement which causes some anxiety for the Scouts (and their parents) is the board of review.
 Scouts should understand that a board of review is not the same as a Scoutmaster Conference but just with more people.
 It is also important for the Committee members sitting on the board of review to understand what they are supposed to be doing.

 When a Scout has completed all of the requirements for a rank, he must appear before a board of review.
 A board of review for the ranks of Tenderfoot through Life consists of three to six members of the troop committee.
 A board of review for the rank of Eagle Scout is determined by local policy.
 It can be comprised of a combination of troop committee members and district or council representatives, or it might be completely comprised of district or council personnel.